Academics - Major Program

 A student may choose to satisfy the requirements of one department or program (single major) or to satisfy all of the requirements set by two departments or programs (double major).
 A student who chooses a double major may drop one major at any time.

 The coordinate major encourages specialization in an area of learning within the framework of a recognized academic discipline.
 The coordinate major is offered only in relation to the Environmental Studies Program.
-For a specific description of this major, see Environmental Studies.
+For a specific description of this major, see pages 143-144.

 Interdisciplinary majors are designed to tie together the offerings and major requirements of two separate departments by focusing on a theme that integrates the two areas.
 Such majors usually fulfill most or all of the requirements of two separate departments and usually entail a special project to achieve a synthesis of the disciplines involved.